CreasolTech/DomBusGateway/README.md

 ### Example: DomBusEVSE module used to make a Smart Wallbox with Home Assistant

+Using DomBusGateway software, Home Assistant is able to read automatically all entities of the DomBusEVSE module: MQTT integration have to be enabled, of course!

+Then it's possible to arrange entities in a custom dashboard as shown below:

 ![HomeAssistant Dashboard for the Home Made Wallbox using DomBusEVSE module](https://images.creasol.it/creDomBusEVSE_dashboard3.webp)